Add stablecoin checkout without rebuilding payments

 A practical guide to accepting EURC on your website when you have real euro pricing or European buyer demand.

-A practical merchant guide to adding USDT payments without turning checkout into a confusing crypto-only flow.
+A practical guide to adding USDT without turning checkout into a confusing crypto-only flow.

-A practical merchant guide to adding USDC to checkout without ripping out your current payments setup.
+A practical guide to adding USDC to checkout without replacing the payment methods buyers already use.